tivole/Robotics/Communication_Protocols/I2C/README.md

 Most I²C devices support repeated start condition.
 This means that before the communication ends with a stop condition, master device can repeat start condition with address byte and change the mode from writing to reading.

+## Advantages and Disadvantages of I2C

+### Advantages
+- Only uses two wires
+- Supports multiple masters and multiple slaves
+- ACK/NACK bit gives confirmation that each frame is transferred successfully
+- Hardware is less complicated than with UARTs
+- Well known and widely used protocol

+### Disadvantages
+- Slower data transfer rate than SPI
+- The size of the data frame is limited to 8 bits
+- More complicated hardware needed to implement than SPI

 ## Addresses of some modules